Protecting Land and Water in Idaho

 Northern Idaho, bordering Washington, Montana and Canada, hosts some of the most remote and intact public lands in the lower 48 states.
 Large areas of protected forest lands are separated by valley bottoms largely in private ownership.
 A multitude of wildlife, including grizzly bears, Canada lynx, caribou, wolves, wolverines and more require large home ranges and the ability to move freely in search of food and mates.
 Ensuring that wildlife have the space to survive and thrive is critical.
 We’ve focused on conserving four identified wildlife corridors by protecting 10,000 to 15,000 acres by limiting activities that would prevent wildlife from crossing.
 A secondary goal is to maintain and improve forest management on the public and private lands to maintain overall forest health.

 Life-Giving Waters of the Greater Yellowstone

 Bordering the western edge of Yellowstone National Park, the Upper Henry's Fork region is both a critical linkage between the National Park and the High Divide region of Montana and Idaho and is the headwaters for the Snake River, one of the great river systems in the Northwest.
 As in many western landscapes, higher elevation areas are public lands, while most valleys are privately owned.
-Further, farms lower in the watershed have rights to almost all the water in the river and control management of a network of dams in the watershed.
-Two key strategies are to protect key private lands that provide wildlife access to public forest lands and two remove barriers and restore life-stage critical flows to the headwater streams.
+Here we protect key private lands that provide wildlife access to public forest lands and work to remove barriers and restore life-stage critical flows to the headwater streams.

 What is a wildlife linkage or wildlife corridor?